Good progress in slower markets

 We will continue to accelerate our innovations, backed with competitive support, to build long term growth and value.
 We expect to report a sequential quarterly improvement in underlying sales growth in the fourth quarter driven by a strong innovation pipeline.
 We remain focused on achieving another year of profitable volume growth ahead of our markets, steady and sustainable core operating margin improvement and strong cash flow.”

-Personal Care continued to deliver healthy volume-led growth in the quarter ahead of our markets, with a good balance of growth across the sub-categories.
+Beauty & Personal Care continued to deliver healthy volume-led growth in the quarter ahead of our markets, with a good balance of growth across the sub-divisions.

 Hair performed well reflecting the strength of our portfolio of brands.
 Dove Repair Expertise has now been launched across most of our markets.
 Clear delivered double digit growth despite lapping high prior year comparators and TRESemmé is making good progress in new markets such as India and Indonesia.
 Sunsilk progressed well thanks to a strong activity plan which included the relaunch of Sunsilk Soft & Smooth with the power of oils.
 The launch of Toni&Guy into new markets continues with, for example, the recent introduction in the United States retail channel.